javajuice1337/RustPlusBot/examples/alarmchannel.md

 This example demonstrates how to use the activation of a Smart Alarm to post a Discord message in a specific channel and ping a role.

 This plugin example does not create any team chat commands.
-Instead, it reacts to the activation of a Smart Alarm.
+Instead, it reacts to the activation of a paired Smart Alarm.

 ### Place the following code blocks in their respective events in the Plugin Studio to test this plugin: